c43211/Wallboards/README.md

-Windows 10 IoT Core sample code
+Windows 10 IoT Core Browser Wallboard
 ===============

 This project is a modified version of the Windows 10 IoT example browser, so that a webpage automatically loads and runs fullscreen.